Hummingbird: Fast, Flexible, and Fair Inter-Domain Bandwidth Reservations: Security Analysis

 \subsection{Control-Plane Analysis}

-\paragraph{Secure reservation establishment (\labelcref{prop:secure})} Secure reservation establishment is ensured through our assumptions on the control plane in combination with the registration of ASes and the encryption of $\resinfo_K, A_K$ during redemption.
+\para{Secure reservation establishment (\labelcref{prop:secure})} Secure reservation establishment is ensured through our assumptions on the control plane in combination with the registration of ASes and the encryption of $\resinfo_K, A_K$ during redemption.

 Since we assume that a PKI is in place for ASes (see \cref{sec:overview:assumptions}) and ASes prove to the asset smart contract that they are in possession of the secret key corresponding to their certificate, each issued asset provides authenticity.
 Due to the access-control guarantees provided by the blockchain and the smart contracts (only the owner of an asset can use the asset in a transaction), no other party can tamper with the message sent to deliver the reservation, which ensures its integrity.
 Confidentiality is provided by encrypting the asset with the public key of the asset owner (i.e., the host).
-This public key is sent to the AS together with the asset through the smart contract, which guarantees authenticity of the key (again, since only the owner can send the asset in a transaction) and therefore confidentiality of messages encrypted with this key.
+This public key is sent to the AS together with the asset through the smart contract, which guarantees authenticity of the key (again, since only the owner can use the asset) and therefore confidentiality of messages encrypted with this key.

-Finally, our assumption that honest hosts and ASes are not eclipsed (\cref{sec:adversarymodel}) and can therefore always reach the blockchain hosting the smart contracts ensures the availability of the marketplace, and prevents attacks on reservation establishment (\labelcref{prop:secure} (iii)).
+Finally, our assumption that honest hosts and ASes are not eclipsed (\cref{sec:adversarymodel}) and can therefore always reach the blockchain hosting the smart contracts ensures the availability of the marketplace, and protects against attacks that prevent an honest host from obtaining a reservation.